al-scvorets/wm-html-include.js/README.md

 ## Warning: (X)HTML compliance assumed

-In order to properly display the page, and due to the loading and processing strategy, it's desired that both target and source pages are (X)HTML compliant.
+In order to properly display the page, and due to the loading and processing strategy, it's desired that included pages are (X)HTML compliant.
 It means:
 * *head* and *body* tags are required;
 * tag and attribute names must be in lower case;